parcel-bundler/website/src/plugin-system/overview.md

 ### Bundle Graph

-Once Parcel has built the entire Asset Graph, it turns it into the Bundle Graph, which contains the Asset Graph and additionally describes which asset should be grouped together into bundles (and what the relationship between these bundles is).
+Once Parcel has built the entire Asset Graph, it converts it into the Bundle Graph, which contains the Asset Graph and additionally describes which assets should be grouped together into bundles (and what the relationship between these bundles is).

 Some assets are considered "entry" points into your app, and will stay as